 RAZ: That's Sandy Sanders.
 He is mayor of Fort Smith, Arkansas and a former worker at the Whirlpool plant there, which announced this week that it's closing its facility there after 50 years.
 Mayor Sanders, thank you.

 SANDERS: Thank you.
 I appreciate your time.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.